How to File LLC Taxes in Arizona? (A Complete Guide)

 2. Local County/City Taxes

-For instance, Tempe's TPT and use tax are each 1.80%, and Phoenix's are 2.30%.
+Tempe's TPT and use tax rates are each 1.80%, for example.
+Phoenix's are 2.30%.
+That gap adds up over time, so check your specific municipality before you set your pricing.

 3. Arizona State Employer Taxes